 Skip Navigation

-Improving the accessibility of your website includes more people in your community, which is good for humans and good for business.
-Accessible design solutions create inclusive experiences to ensure users aren’t left behind, no matter how they access your site.
+An accessible website includes more people in your community, which is good for humans and good for business.
+Accessible design and technical solutions create inclusive website experiences to ensure users aren’t left behind, no matter how they engage with your site.

 Disability happens at the points of interaction between a person and society.
 Physical, cognitive, and social exclusion is the result of mismatched interactions.